Wednesday, March 12, 2025

 This trip to Paris was my first using a translation app.
 What a modern miracle.
 So many mysteries unlocked!

-While I have only seen the Jardin grounds in February.... the last few trips have had such mild weather (global warming, I think), that I have seen hints of spring time in spite of the calendar dates.
+While I have only seen the Jardin grounds in February.... the last few trips have had such mild weather (global warming, I think), I have seen hints of spring time in spite of the calendar dates.

-The Jardin des Plantes also includes a famous Menagerie, a small, well-tended zoo that dates back to the 1700s.
-Its enclosures are modern now.
+Your visit to sites in Paris puts you in a historical setting juxtaposed with modern amenities (and in this case, comforts for the animals).
 If these walls could talk!
-This zoo saw the arrival of Zarafa.. the giraffe that started a craze in Paris with her arrival in 1827... as well as animals from the Palace of Versailles who were evacuated during the French Revolution.
+This zoo was the home of Zarafa.. the giraffe who started a craze with her journey to and arrival in Paris in 1827.
+The menagerie was also home to animals from the Palace of Versailles who were evacuated during the French Revolution.
 I didn't visit this zoo this year, but you can see images from this post. https://stuartngbooks.blogspot.com/2017/02/paris-menagerie-at-jardin-des-plantes.html

 No comments: